FAQ's - Online English Language Courses

 What will my timetable look like?

-Currently for General English, your classes are either from 8.15am to 12.30pm NZT (higher levels) or 1 to 5.15pm NZT (lower levels).
-For Academic English, your classes are from 1 to 5.15pm NZT for all levels.
-We are reviewing the exact hours of classes for future intakes and will be taking time zone differences of students into consideration.
-However you will still study four hours per day.
+All online classes are from 1 pm to 5.15 pm NZT for all levels.
 As with face-to-face classes at the ELA, you will still spend a minimum of 20 hours per week studying.
 As always, additional self-study is recommended in order to make faster progress.

 What will my 20 hours of study look like?

 You will attend 10 ‘live’ sessions per week (2 sessions with different learning objectives per day).
 You will have a session 1 foundation skills class and a session 2 elective class, the same as you would face-to-face.
-You will talk with other international students, practise language and communication skills.
-Online sessions can be one-on-one or small group tutorials, in addition to the regular class activities.
-You will talk with other international students, practise language and communication skills.
+You will talk with other international students and practice language and communication skills.
+Online sessions can be one-on-one or small group tutorials, in addition to regular class activities.

 Classes will be a combination of live work with the tutor and working in ‘breakout rooms’ with other students.
 You will be expected to do some independent research and study.
 Much the same as face-to-face lessons, classwork activities will include language and skills practice tasks, discussion (both live and on written forums), project work, personalised language feedback, regular reviews and assessment.